bareos/bareos/docs/manuals/source/TasksAndConcepts/CatalogMaintenance.rst

 Note that PostgreSQL uses multiversion concurrency control (MVCC), so that an UPDATE or DELETE of a row does not immediately remove the old version of the row.
 Space occupied by outdated or deleted row versions is only reclaimed for reuse by new rows when running **VACUUM**.
 Such outdated or deleted row versions are also referred to as *dead tuples*.

-Since PostgreSQL Version 8.3, autovacuum is enabled by default, so that setting up a cron job to run VACUUM is not necesary in most of the cases.
+Since PostgreSQL Version 8.3, autovacuum is enabled by default, so that setting up a cron job to run VACUUM is not necessary in most of the cases.
 Note that there are two variants of VACUUM: standard VACUUM and VACUUM FULL.
 Standard VACUUM only marks old row versions for reuse, it does not free any allocated disk space to the operating system.
 Only VACUUM FULL can free up disk space, but it requires exclusive table locks so that it can not be used in parallel with production database operations and temporarily requires up to as much additional disk space that the table being processed occupies.

 All database programs have some means of writing the database out in ASCII format and then reloading it.
 Doing so will re-create the database from scratch producing a compacted result, so below, we show you how you can do this for PostgreSQL.